Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

     <img src="/assets/event4.jpg">
   </div>
 </div>

-***EVENTS \-*** I specialize in creating **boutique** experiences.
-Whether it's an intimate gathering or a special celebration, I love working closely with my clients to **plan events** and design custom menus that reflect their tastes, preferences, and the freshest, in-season ingredients.
-From the initial consultation to shopping at local farmers markets, to wine selection, to event coordination and planning, I personally **curate** every detail.
-Together, we’ll talk through your **goals**, ensuring that the final experience is a true reflection of your vision.

 My goal is to give you a **personal chef** experience, crafting meals tailored to your unique needs, whether it's something casual or a more formal event.
 It’s all about creating something meaningful and memorable, where every dish was made just for you.